Bridget Dolan KC

 Seminars / lectures

 Coming from an academic background Bridget has a passion for communicating the law to others through education and so thoroughly enjoys lecturing and contributing to seminars.
-She has been commissioned to deliver training at all levels for High Court Judges, Senior Coroners and Mental Health Tribunal Judges through to undergraduate students.
-She is always happy to work with solicitors firms and public bodies to devise and present custom-made training.
+She is currently part of the Chief Coroner’s Training Team and has been commissioned to deliver training at all levels for High Court Judges, Senior Coroners and Mental Health Tribunal Judges through to undergraduate students.
+She is always happy to work with solicitors’ firms and public bodies to devise and present custom-made training.

 Recent highlights include:

-- Senior and Assistant Coroners: delivering five seminars as part of the Chief Coroner’s compulsory training course.
+• Senior, Area and Assistant Coroners: delivering five seminars as part of the Chief Coroner’s compulsory national training course.

 PRO BONO AND DIRECT ACCESS WORK